Whenever we are ready to invest in a telescopic ladder, the first question that comes to our mind is, are telescopic ladders safe to use?

 - The rungs must be 50% larger than the typical telescopic ladders and should be angled to supply the maximum grip, support, and ease.

-- A new safety closure system which slows the descent of the ladder to guard the hands against any injury.
+- A new safety closure system slows the descent of the ladder to guard the hands against any injury.

 How to use the telescopic ladder?